beetbox/beets/docs/plugins/zero.rst

 can be nulled unconditionally or conditioned on a pattern match.
 For example, the plugin can strip useless comments like "ripped by MyGreatRipper."

+The plugin can work in one of two modes.
+The first mode, the default, is a blacklist, where you choose the tags you want to remove.
+The second mode is a whitelist, where you instead specify the tags you want to keep.

 To use the ``zero`` plugin, enable the plugin in your configuration (see :ref:`using-plugins`).